cloyne/network/new-semester.md

 lists for the new period.
 For those who are new to Cloyne, here are few instructions on how to navigate the digital Cloynosphere.

-We have two main mailing lists to which you are all subscribed initially:
+We have three main mailing lists to which you are all subscribed initially:

 announce@cloyne.org - to which managers will be sending important information to all of us, any discussion direct to: